greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/git-guide_1_1.md

 ---

-title: "Git Guide for Blog Contributors"
+title: Git Guide for Blog Contributors
-description: "A guide for working with Git, terminal, and the www-gitlab-com repository"
+description: A guide for working with Git, terminal, and the www-gitlab-com repository
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/git-guide_1_1/
+linkTitle: Git Guide for Blog Contributors
+type: docs
 ---

 ## General Tips